-The unitization discussions with respect to the Stanley volumes on PPL 259 and our inclusion in the Stanley development continue with the PRL 4 joint venture and we hope to conclude those negotiations and finalize our equity position in this project prior to year-end.
-We have made material progress in those discussions to date and PRL 4 JV appear to be engaged.
+The unitization discussions with respect to the Stanley volumes on PPL 259 and our inclusion in the Stanley development have progressed materially over the past quarter.
+We hope to execute a Stanley unitization agreement which will determine our equity position and funding obligation for this project prior to year end.

-We continue to work on finding partners to farm-in to our two frontier licenses, PPL's 257 and 258, and our online data room has seen interest from a wide range of companies.
-We have applied for a variation to defer our commitment to drill an exploration well on PPL 257 until 2015, and are working towards securing a partner willing to fund an exploration well in at least one of these licences.
+We continue to work on finding partners to farm-in to our two frontier licenses PPL's 257 & 258, and our online data room has seen interest from a wide range of companies.
+We are working towards securing a partner willing to fund an exploration well in these licenses. .